 For some back history: Pegboard—a brand name—is essentially a composition hardboard with an overall grid pattern of pre-drilled holes.
 The practice of placing a hook in the board, hanging a tool, and tracing an outline with a Magic Marker made it a big hit for homeowners in the 1950s.
 Of course, America’s love affair with the automobile during the same period may have helped fuel the board’s popularity, according to Kenneth Allender, a Home Depot How-To Community Expert. ”The American garage needed organization and Pegboard was the answer,” he says.

 Today’s Pegboard is not just for the garage anymore.
 It now comes in pre-finished colors, in thicknesses of 1/4″ and 1/8″, with a variety of reconfigurable hooks, and even mounting rails for support and framing options.
 You can even find plastic and metal variations.
 Best of all, it’s inexpensive.
 A standard piece of 4′ x 8′ Pegboard retails for about $40 and you can pick up a 43-piece set of hanging hardware for under $12 at Lowe’s.

 I started thinking of all the ways that Pegboard would help me organize my life.
 My dog’s leash, which I am forever misplacing, would have a permanent place.
 I could install some shelves to hold old books and magazines.
 And, it would definitely help me keep my tools and other items organized in my garage and basement.
 The more I think about it, I realize that the possibilities are endless.
 Granddad would be proud!

-For 10 examples of how Pegboard is being used for storage solutions today, check out this slideshow, Pegboard Storage: A Classic for All-Time
+To see how Pegboard is being used for storage solutions today, check out Pegboard Storage: A Classic for All-Time